Manu García (footballer, born 1998)

-Manuel "Manu" García Alonso ([ˈmanu ɣaɾˈθi.a]; born 2 January 1998) is a Spanish footballer who plays as an attacking midfielder for Super League Greece club Aris.
-He also represents the Spain national team.
+Manuel "Manu" García Alonso ([ˈmanu ɣaɾˈθi.a]; born 2 January 1998) is a Spanish professional footballer who plays as an attacking midfielder for MLS club Sporting Kansas City.

 Club career

 Early career

-Born in Oviedo, Asturias, García joined Sporting de Gijón's youth setup in 2010, aged 12, from Astur CF. On 2 May 2013 he agreed to a move to Manchester City, which paid €250,000 for his services in January, shortly after his 16th birthday.
+Born in Oviedo, Asturias, García joined Sporting de Gijón's youth setup in 2010, aged 12, from Astur CF. On 2 May 2013, he agreed to a move to Manchester City, which paid €250,000 for his services in January, shortly after his 16th birthday.

 Manchester City

 García was initially assigned to the club's under-18 squad.
 In May 2015, shortly after being promoted to the under-21s, he was called up to the main squad by manager Manuel Pellegrini ahead of the year's North America pre-season tour.

-On 27 May 2015 García made his senior debut for City, coming on as a late substitute for David Silva in a 1–0 friendly away win against Toronto FC.
+On 27 May 2015, García made his senior debut for City, coming on as a late substitute for David Silva in a 1–0 friendly away win against Toronto FC.
 He also took part of the club's pre-season friendlies against Melbourne City, Roma, Vietnam and Stuttgart.

 García made his professional debut on 22 September 2015, coming on as a 74th-minute substitute for Sergio Agüero in a 4–1 Football League Cup away routing of Sunderland.
 He went on to score the fifth goal in the 5–1 victory against Crystal Palace in the same competition.
 He made his Premier League debut against Aston Villa on 5 March 2016, replacing Yaya Touré.

 On 1 December 2016, García signed a contract extension with Manchester City, keeping him with the club until June 2020.